WordPress/gutenberg/docs/data/data-core-editor.md

 *Returns*

-List of notices.
+Post content.

-### isSavingSharedBlock
+### canInsertBlockType

-Returns whether or not the shared block with the given ID is being saved.
+Determines if the given block type is allowed to be inserted, and, if parentClientId is provided, whether it is allowed to be nested within the given parent.

 *Parameters*

+ * state: Editor state.
+ * blockName: The name of the given block type, e.g.
+                                'core/paragraph'.
+ * parentClientId: The parent that the given block is to be nested within, or null.

+*Returns*

+Whether the given block type is allowed to be inserted.

+### getInserterItems

+Determines the items that appear in the inserter.
+Includes both static items (e.g. a regular block type) and dynamic items (e.g. a reusable block).

+Each item object contains what's necessary to display a button in the inserter and handle its selection.

+The 'utility' property indicates how useful we think an item will be to the user.
+There are 4 levels of utility:

+1. Blocks that are contextually useful (utility = 3)
+2. Blocks that have been previously inserted (utility = 2)
+3. Blocks that are in the common category (utility = 1)
+4. All other blocks (utility = 0)

+The 'frecency' property is a heuristic (https://en.wikipedia.org/wiki/Frecency) that combines block usage frequenty and recency.

+Items are returned ordered descendingly by their 'utility' and 'frecency'.

+*Parameters*

+ * state: Editor state.
+ * parentClientId: The block we are inserting into, if any.

+*Returns*

+Items that appear in inserter.

+### getReusableBlock

+Returns the reusable block with the given ID.

+*Parameters*

  * state: Global application state.
- * ref: The shared block's ID.
+ * ref: The reusable block's ID.

 *Returns*

-Whether or not the shared block is being saved.
+The reusable block, or null if none exists.

-### isFetchingSharedBlock
+### isSavingReusableBlock

-Returns true if the shared block with the given ID is being fetched, or false otherwise.
+Returns whether or not the reusable block with the given ID is being saved.

 *Parameters*

  * state: Global application state.
- * ref: The shared block's ID.
+ * ref: The reusable block's ID.

 *Returns*

+Whether or not the reusable block is being saved.

+### isFetchingReusableBlock

+Returns true if the reusable block with the given ID is being fetched, or false otherwise.

+*Parameters*

+ * state: Global application state.
+ * ref: The reusable block's ID.

+*Returns*

-Whether the shared block is being fetched.
+Whether the reusable block is being fetched.

-### getSharedBlocks
+### getReusableBlocks

-Returns an array of all shared blocks.
+Returns an array of all reusable blocks.

 *Parameters*